mrafcent1/professional-README-generator/output/README.md

 ## Usage

-run it
+Just download it and run it

 ## License

-This repository is licensed under the GNU v3 license.
+This repository is licensed under the BSD 3-Clause license.

 ## Contributing

-fork it
+Ask me

 ## Tests

 To run tests, run the following:

 `
-npm test
+npm run test
 `

 ## Questions

 Questions about this repository?
-Please contact me at [hal@hal.com](mailto:hal@hal.com).
-View more of my work in GitHub at [hal](https://github.com/hal)
+Please contact me at [tiffanylbrand@outlook.com](mailto:tiffanylbrand@outlook.com).
+View more of my work in GitHub at [tiffany-brand](https://github.com/tiffany-brand)